Skip to content

 Returns:

-An InsuranceCost object containing a detailed cost breakdown for 30 days of
+A PriceBreakdown containing detailed cost breakdown for 30 days of coverage.

 Raises:

-ValueError: If no price grids are found for the policy on this date
+ValueError: If no price breakdown is found for the source on this date.

 NotImplementedError: If contract_identifier is used (not yet supported).